trojanators/PathGenerator/README.md

 ## to build ./gradlew build on linux
 ## to run ./gradlew run on linux
-## on windows ./gradlew run  powershell
+## on windows ./gradlew run & to build ./gradlew build   powershell